 Research into Essiac in cancer treatment

-Most of the websites that promote Essiac use unsupported opinions and anecdotal evidence.
+Most of the websites that promote Essiac use opinions not backed up by research.
+Some of this information is often anecdotal evidence.
+That means it is based on hearsay.

 The Memorial Sloan Kettering Cancer Centre tested Essiac in the laboratory.
-They found it had no anti cancer properties.
+They found it had no anti cancer features.

 The National Cancer Institute (NCI) in the U.S tested Essiac several times.
 Their testing found that Essiac had no anti cancer effects.
 One study in 2006 found that when Essiac was added to breast cancer cells in test tubes, it stimulated the cancer cells to grow.

 The CAM-Cancer organisation reviews scientific research evidence.
 In 2011, they looked at all the reviews about Essiac and Flor Essence.
-They couldn’t find any well carried out clinical studies and said that some of its ingredients could cause harm.
+They couldn’t find any well carried out clinical studies.
+They said that some of its ingredients could cause harm.

-We need to run well designed clinical trials to test Essiac and its individual herbs to test if Essiac works or is safe for people with cancer.
+We need well designed clinical trials to test Essiac and its herbs.
+Only then will we know if Essiac works or is safe for people with cancer.

 A word of caution

-We are concerned that alternative therapies, like this one, lack scientific evidence to prove they help.
-It is understandable that you and the people who care about you may want to try anything if you think it might help treat or cure your cancer.
+It is understandable that you might want to try anything if you think it might help treat or cure your cancer.
+Only you can decide whether to use an alternative cancer therapy such as Essiac.